InStyle, Jaunt VR target fashion audience with virtual reality cover

-LOS ANGELES (Reuters) - As makers of virtual reality content get ready to enter the mass market next year, one company is hoping to appeal to a broader audience outside of the tech set by harnessing fashion magazine InStyle’s young female demographic.
+LOS ANGELES, Oct 8 (Reuters) - As makers of virtual reality content get ready to enter the mass market next year, one company is hoping to appeal to a broader audience outside of the tech set by harnessing fashion magazine InStyle’s young female demographic.

 InStyle’s audience is “not the normal expected crowd people would think for VR,” Scott Broock, Jaunt VR’s vice president of content, told Reuters.